Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Semi-Unsupervised Data with Clustering Models

 \section{Semi-Unsupervised Data with Clustering Models}

 If we attempt to learn using semi-unsupervised data with semi-supervised models with the wrong inductive biases we run into problems.
 Even when expanding the dimensionality of the discrete label-space, we find that for some deep probabilistic generative semi-supervised learning algorithms the model will not use these additional components to solve the task we care about.
 Classes of data found only in the unlabelled dataset are not separated.
-This is because these models can not perform clustering in the terms we care about, even when that clustering is a sub-problem.
+This is because these models can not perform clustering in the terms we care about, including when that clustering is a sub-problem.

-Thus a reasonable way to wish to learn with semi-unsupervised datasets is to have a model that, in the absence of any label information, learns to cluster our data that corresponds to the limited label information we do have.
+Thus a reasonable way to wish to learn with semi-unsupervised datasets is to have a model that, in the absence of any label information, learns to cluster our data in a way that corresponds to the limited label information we do have.
 When we train our model with semi-unsupervised data, we expect those additional classes to have a similar nature to the partially-labelled classes.
 If our model clusters appropriately, we can expect it to assign any new classes of data (present only in the unlabelled dataset) to distinct components in $y$.

-By construction, generative models used for semi-supervised learning can be run using only unlabelled data: nothing is stopping you using such a model for clustering.
-This paper has used SSVAEs as an anchoring example, and it demonstrates a general point in using semi-supervised models for, in effect, clustering.
+This paper has used SSVAEs as an anchoring example, and it demonstrates a general point around using semi-supervised models for, in effect, clustering.
 We cannot expect that generative models used for semi-supervised learning will necessarily have the right inductive biases to be run as appropriate clustering algorithms for the particular kind of label information we are interested in.
 For that reason, in order to capture semi-unsupervised learning, we have to have an appropriate clustering algorithm.
 We call this the \textit{inductive bias requirement}: we want to have a clustering algorithm that has the right inductive bias to produce clustering at the right level for our task -- digit identity rather than stroke thickness, for MNIST.
-This property is not given by an SSVAE, for the datasets we have studied.
+This property is not given by an SSVAE, for any of the datasets we have studied.